Child Counselling Courses

-On completing the course you can join our counsellors' register free of charge, here: www.inst.org/membership/counselling.
+On completing the course you can join our counsellors’ register, free of charge, here: www.inst.org/membership/counselling.
 It could bring you valuable clients.

 Our US counselling graduates can join the American Counseling Association as a Regular Member.
 They can join as a Full Member (Category B) of the Canadian Counselling Association.

-Remember that you don't have to join any of these organisations to practise.
+To summarise: you don't have to join any of these organisations to practise.
 In most countries, including the UK, counselling is not a regulated profession.
 But they can help you network and keep up to date.

 Is the government bringing in legislation to regulate counsellors so that only accredited counsellors will be allowed to call themselves a counsellor?

 The legislation refers primarily to doctors - it follows on from the enquiries into Neale, Shipman, Ayling etc.